Submissions for Spoon Knife 7 are closed as of June 30th, 2022.

 If you’re submitting poetry, you may send up to 5 poems (please put them all in a single document).
 Poems should also be in 12-point Times New Roman font, but do not need to be double-spaced.

 Maximum length for submissions is 10k words.
 Exception: you can assume this limit to be as flexible as you need it to be if you’re an author whom we’ve previously published or whose submission the editors have actively solicited.

-Authors will be notified of acceptance or rejection by the end of June 2022.
 Payment for accepted submissions will be 1 cent per word, to be sent by check near the time of the book’s release.

 Spoon Knife 7 will be co-edited by Nick Walker and Mike Jung.